pantheon-systems/wp-saml-auth/README.md

 If you're connecting directly to an existing IdP, you should use the bundled OneLogin SAML library.
 The necessary and most common settings are available in the WordPress backend.

 If you have more complex authentication needs, then you can also use a SimpleSAMLphp installation running in the same environment.
 These settings are not configurable through the WordPress backend; they'll need to be defined with a filter.
 And, if you have a filter in place, the WordPress backend settings will be removed.

+**Note:** A security vulnerability was found in SimpleSAMLphp versions 2.3.7 and below.
+It is highly recommended if you are using SimpleSAMLphp with WP SAML Auth that you update your SimpleSAMLphp library to 2.4.0 or above.
+(See [CVE-2025-27773](https://nvd.nist.gov/vuln/detail/CVE-2025-27773) and [The SimpleSAMLphp SAML2 library incorrectly verifies signatures for HTTP-Redirect bindings](https://github.com/advisories/GHSA-46r4-f8gj-xg56) for more information.)

 Additional explanation of each setting can be found in the code snippet below.